Baker University Data Breach Investigation

 - Tax identification number

-The breach was reported to the Attorney Generals' offices in Maine, New Hampshire, Massachusetts, Texas, Vermont and California beginning on Dec.
+The breach was reported to the attorneys general offices in California, Maine, Massachusetts, Montana, New Hampshire, Texas, and Vermont beginning on Dec.
 19, 2025.
-The university has also posted a public notice on its website and notified impacted individuals by mail.
+The university also posted a public notice on its website and notified impacted individuals by mail.

 You May Be Entitled to Compensation